-Of all the previous discussion about willpower, a logical implication is slowly emerging: if the decisions we make do not depend on just one being or origin of will, it seems obvious that this is because this being does not exist.
+From all the previous discussion about willpower, a logical implication is emerging slowly: if the decisions humans make do not depend on just one being or origin of will, it seems evident that this being does not exist.

-In other words, the human being as a living being with an individual willpower does not exist.
-Human willpower is the consequence of the individual wills of a multitude of more elemental beings generated by a system of personal decisions.
+The human willpower is the consequence of the individual will of a multitude of more elemental living beings modulated by a system of personal decision.

 On the other hand, the idea of being human fits in perfectly with the concept of the vital impulse system.

-Likewise we have pointed out that superior animals can be considered as symbiotic macro-societies of more elemental units with their own life, like cells.
+Likewise, it considers superior animals as symbiotic macro-societies of more elemental units with their own life, like cells.

-The order of intuitive proximity indicates that the first type of vital impulse systems is formed by those whose components are also living beings (nation, state, beehive, ecosystems).
+The order of intuitive proximity indicates that the components of the more elemental type of vital impulse systems are also living beings –nation, state, beehive, ecosystems.

 These questions are not very relevant because we are talking about organizational forms.
-To be able to respond to these questions, first we should answer precisely, "What are we?"
+To be able to respond, first, we should give a precise answer to "What are we?"

-From a strictly scientific point of view, we are animals that have evolved from monkeys and it seems as though our existence is only based on a vital impulse system.
+From a strictly scientific point of view, we are animals evolved from monkeys, and it looks like our existence is a vital impulse system.

-We cannot even continuously guarantee the existence of human beings from a spiritual point of view, given that, as we have seen in discussing the decision-making processes or formation of will, our different components or individual elements are not always in agreement nor do they have the same points of view or morals.
+We cannot even guarantee the continuous existence of human beings from a spiritual point of view, given that, as we have seen in discussing the decision-making processes or formation of the will, our different components or individual elements do not agree nor do they have the same points of view or morals.

-I do not want to end this section on a cold and negative note.
-Being a vital impulse system is not derogatory; on the contrary, it is a way of being able to dominate scales that are superior to that of the individual.
+This section will not end on a bitter and adverse note.
+A vital impulse system is not derogatory; on the contrary, it is a way of being able to dominate higher scales than those of the individual.

-The spiritual dimension can also have positive aspects; sometimes it seems as though we behave or feel like one individual, as if there were unanimity in the decision-making process…a perfect synchronization of human emotions… an enormous bubble of energy.
+The spiritual dimension also has positive aspects; sometimes it gives the impression many people behave or feel like one individual as if the action was unanimous –a perfect synchronization of feelings– a colossal bubble of energy.

-One of the greatest difficulties of this subject is that approximation requires the use of metaphors and other poetic devices that, on many occasions are misinterpreted, above all, over time.
+One of the most significant hitches of this subject is that approximation requires the use of metaphors and other poetic figures that, on many occasions, end up misinterpreted, above all, over time.

-Anyway, at risk of exceeding my goals in regards to my initial objective, I would say that we have a dual nature (of course, I am not the first to say so).
-On one hand, we do not exist in the classic sense of expression, and, on the other, we exist in a dimension unknown to our intellect.
+Regardless, at risk of exceeding our goals, we believe we have a dual nature –we are not the first ones to say so.
+On the one hand, we do not exist in the traditional sense of the expression, and, on the other, we do in a dimension unknown to our intellect.